-- You can DIY toys by threading popsicle sticks and certain woods (like apple tree twigs) onto a wire. - Empty toilet rolls stuffed with toilet paper/tissues and treats are also great for a quick activity.
-Scatter feeding also provides a lovely activity and enrichment for your rats while fulfilling a need. - Sputniks are an absolute favourite with most rats.
-The rats love to pile into them, as if it's a secret game to see how many of them can stuff themselves into a single sputnik. - ♦ Baskets can be found at the crazy store, westpack, china mall, etc. Make sure you choose baskets that don't have large holes in them so that your rats don't get their feet stuck in them. - You can also purchase brown paper bags from any packaging store and fill it with dry mix, hay, shredded newspaper, etc. Your rats will absolutely love this and it provides a great source of added fun and enrichment. - Please be prepared that whatever you put into your cage, the rats will destroy.
+You can DIY toys by threading popsicle sticks and certain woods (like apple tree twigs) onto a wire.

+Empty toilet rolls stuffed with toilet paper/tissues and treats are also great for a quick activity.
+Scatter feeding also provides a lovely activity and enrichment for your rats while fulfilling a need.

+Sputniks are an absolute favourite with most rats.
+The rats love to pile into them, as if it's a secret game to see how many of them can stuff themselves into a single sputnik.

+Saskets can be found at the crazy store, westpack, china mall, etc. Make sure you choose baskets that don't have large holes in them so that your rats don't get their feet stuck in them.

+You can also purchase brown paper bags from any packaging store and fill it with dry mix, hay, shredded newspaper, etc. Your rats will absolutely love this and it provides a great source of added fun and enrichment.

+Please be prepared that whatever you put into your cage, the rats will destroy.
 Rats chew, it's what they do.
 I've often seen people getting upset that their rats chew the toys and ledges they put into the cage, but that's what the toys are for.
 They are meant to be there for the rats to enjoy.
-So make sure that everything you put into the cage is safe for your rats, and don't form any personal attachments to these items. - Rat wheels can also be used in your cage, however, there are some requirements for these as not all wheels are created equal.
+So make sure that everything you put into the cage is safe for your rats, and don't form any personal attachments to these items.

+Rat wheels can also be used in your cage, however, there are some requirements for these as not all wheels are created equal.
 You will need to find a wheel no smaller than 30cm diameter.
 Avoid wheels with bars and mesh as your rats feet and toes might get stuck in them.
 Lastly, some wheels have a metal bar that runs across the sides of them, avoid these as rats can get stuck and injured in them.
+12

+Moist Coco Peat in a box either in the enclosure or in a safe free range area is perfect to encourage more digging opportunities.
+The coco peat MUST be kept moist (not wet) at all times to discourage dustiness which can cause respiratory issues.
+This option can also be used as a main substrate.
+Before doing this, please ask us about it.